The Later Development of Dover Harbour

 The plans for the harbour included a 2,000 feet extension of Admiralty Pier, an Eastern Arm of 2,900 feet and a breakwater of 4,200 feet.
 This entirely enclosed the bay leaving an Admiralty harbour of 610 acres and a commercial harbour of 68 acres.
 The plans for Admiralty Pier were amended in 1906 to allow the building of a station for the South Eastern and Chatham Railway.

 Despite problems with currents caused by the initial building of Prince of Wales Pier beyond the length of the incomplete Admiralty Pier, Dover flourished and in 1904 transatlantic liners began to use the port.
 This proved very short lived with the Hamburg Amerika Line moving to Southampton in 1906 after a series of collisions in the harbour mouth and with the other liner companies following suit over the next two years.

-The problems with the entrance were solved when the piers and breakwaters were finished, but too late to save the liner traffic.
-Only in 1996 have liners returned with the opening of a new cruise terminal.
+The problems with the entrance were solved when the piers and breakwaters were finished.
+Unfortunately this was too late to save the liner traffic, however since 1996 the Port of Dover has seen liners return with the opening of a new cruise terminal.